Alfons Siewert

 Alfons Karlovich Siewert (1872–1922), also called Alfons Karlovich Zivert or Alfonse-Ferdinand-Julius-Zivert, was a Ukrainian physician, who hailed from a German family closely allied to the Tsar and Imperial Russia.
 He is known for his eponymous contribution to the Siewert-Kartagener syndrome (Primary ciliary dyskinesia).

 Early life

-Siewert's father was born in Bialystok, Poland.
-After working in various places in postal services, he eventually became a chief in the 'Black Cabinet' of Kiev, dealing in censorship and intelligence.
+Siewert's father was born in Białystok, Poland.
+After working in various places in postal services, he eventually became a chief in the 'Black Cabinet' of Kyiv, dealing in censorship and intelligence.
 In 1907. he and his family were granted noble status by the Tsar.
 He married Johanna Dreyer, who bore four sons and two daughters, the eldest of which was Alfons.
 One of his brothers, Erich, followed in his father's footsteps.
 Alfons chose to enter into a medical career, and after gaining his qualifications, worked throughout his life at his alma mater, the Saint Vladimir University of Kiev (now National Taras Shevchenko University of Kyiv).